JiangruiKang/jiangruikang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Jiangrui Kang (康江睿 in Chinese), and I am currently a PhD student in Applied Mathematics, supervised by [Fred Hickernell](https://www.iit.edu/directory/people/fred-hickernell), at Illinois Institute of Technology.
-I received my MPhil in Probability and Mathematical Statistics in BNU-HKBU United International College (Supervisor [Dr. Jiajuan Liang](https://staff.uic.edu.cn/jiajuanliang/en)) in 2024.
-I received my BSc in Statistics from Central China Normal University in 2022.
+My name is Jiangrui Kang (康江睿 in Chinese), and I am currently a PhD student in Applied Mathematics at Illinois Institute of Technology.

 My research interests include
 * Statistical Learning Theory
-* Subsampling Methods
+* Sampling Methods
-* Computer Experiments

-Additionally, I am trying to explore the potential applications of subsampling methods and computer experiments in interdisciplinary areas.

 **Feel free to contact me if your research lies within these or related areas!**

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.09*: &nbsp;🎉🎉 One paper on Semi-Supervised Learning has been accepted by **NIPS 2024**!
+- *2024.05*: &nbsp;🎉🎉 One paper on Representative Points has been accepted by **Mathematics**.
+This is my first publication!

 # 📝 Publications